joshembling/laragenie/README.md

 ```

 You will also need to create a Pinecone account.

+**Important: When creating a Pinecone account, you must use a regular account and NOT a serverless account (new as of late 2023).
+When you are hinted to select an option on account creation, ensure you select the old method.**

 The easiest way to start is with a free account - create an environment with 1536 dimensions and name it, generate an api key and add these details to your `.env` file: